Nasfame/hive/README.md

 Download the latest release of CoopHive for your platform.
 Both the amd64/x86_64 and arm64 variants of macOS and Linux are supported.
 (If you are on Apple Silicon, you'll want arm64).

-Nb: to check your version use `which hive` - if an old version run `rm <path>` to remove that path then reinstall newest version
+To check your version use `which hive`.
+It it's an old version, run `rm <path>` to remove that path, and then reinstall the newest version.

 The commands below will automatically detect your OS and processor architecture and download the correct CoopHive build for your machine.

-### On Comamand Line
+### On Command Line

 ```
 # Detect your machine's architecture and set it as $OSARCH
 OSARCH=$(uname -m | awk '{if ($0 ~ /arm64|aarch64/) print "arm64"; else if ($0 ~ /x86_64|amd64/) print "amd64"; else print "unsupported_arch"}') && export OSARCH

 # Detect your operating system and set it as $OSNAME
 OSNAME=$(uname -s | awk '{if ($1 == "Darwin") print "darwin"; else if ($1 == "Linux") print "linux"; else print "unsupported_os"}') && export OSNAME;

 # Download the latest production build
 curl -sSL -o hive https://github.com/CoopHive/hive/releases/download/v0.3.3/hive-$OSNAME-$OSARCH